 Apio provides packing, cooling and distributing services for farms in which the Chief Executive Officer of Apio (the "Apio CEO") has a financial interest and purchases produce from those farms.
-Revenues, cost of product sales and the resulting payable and the note receivable from advances for ground lease payments, crop and harvesting costs, are shown separately in the accompanying financial statements as of August 31, 2003 and May 25, 2003 and for the three months ended August 31, 2003 and September 1, 2002.
+Revenues, cost of product sales and the resulting payable and the note receivable from advances for ground lease payments, crop and harvesting costs, are classified as related party in the accompanying financial statements as of February 29, 2004 and May 25, 2003 and for the three and nine months ended February 29, 2004 and March 2, 2003.

-Apio leases for \$1.4 million on an annual basis agricultural land that is either owned, controlled or leased by the Apio CEO.
-Apio, in turn, subleases that land at cost to growers who are obligated to deliver product from that land to Apio either in the form of commodity products or value added products.
-There is generally no net statement of operations impact to Apio as a result of these leasing activities but Apio creates a guaranteed source of supply for both the vegetable commodity "fee-for-service" business and the value added business.
+Apio leases, for approximately \$1.2 million on an annual basis, agricultural land that is either owned, controlled or leased by the Apio CEO.
+Apio, in turn, subleases that land at cost to growers who are obligated to deliver product from that land to Apio for value added products.
+There is generally no net statement of operations impact to Apio as a result of these leasing activities but Apio creates a guaranteed source of supply for the value added business.
 Apio has loss exposure on the leasing activity to the extent that it is unable to sublease the land.

 Apio's domestic commodity vegetable business was sold to Apio Fresh, effective June 30, 2003.
 The Apio CEO is a 12.5% owner in Apio Fresh.
+The revenues and resulting accounts receivable from Apio Fresh are classified as related party in the accompanying financial statements as of February 29, 2004 and for the three and nine months ended February 29, 2004.

-In addition, the Apio CEO has a 7% ownership interest in Apio Cooling LP, a limited partnership in which Apio is the general partner with a 60% ownership interest.
+In addition, the Apio CEO has a 6% ownership interest in Apio Cooling LP, a limited partnership in which Apio is the general partner with a 60% ownership interest.
+Included in the minority interest liability is \$206,000 owed to the Apio CEO.

-All related party transactions are monitored monthly by the Company and reviewed quarterly by the Audit Committee of the Board of Directors.
+All related party transactions are monitored monthly by the Company and approved by the Audit Committee of the Board of Directors.